DevertNet/bitcoin-predict-backend/README.md

 tbd

+The inclusion of the popularity can now almost be dispensed with, as the news is only drawn from very popular domains.
+However, the function can't hurt if you need it again in the future.

 ## Recommendation and ideas for v3

-- Switch to another news api, if mediastack cannot provide historical news.
+- Fetch news for 12 months instead of 4.
+- Add Twitter hashtag #bitcoin ranking/usage to the score
+- Create a data-driven analysis instead of a visual one.
 - Scrape the content of the news and include them in the ChatGPT rating.
 But i think because of the big amount of news this make no sense.
-- Add Twitter hashtag #bitcoin ranking/usage to the score

 # Rating Method for PredictRatingV1